 The Disposal Standard sets out the mandatory principles and requirements agencies must adhere to when disposing of government information.

-Information Session: Disposal Standard
+Disposal Standard Information Session

-Page last updated: 28 February 2023
+Page last updated: 25 May 2023